abzicht/sweet/readme.md

 # S(plit T)weet

-This is a python based tool for splitting threads into multiple tweets, making it easier and faster to post long stories on [twitter.com](https://twitter.com).
+A python based tool for splitting threads into multiple tweets, making it easier and faster to post long stories on [twitter.com](https://twitter.com).